Degree Course Established Year

 Sl.
 No. Course/ Paper Title Semester Code No. Course objective

-3 Scientific Writing in English BA V & VI SWE-050
+1 Scientific Writing In English BA V ENG-CC

 Semester - I